 Home visits are scheduled to take place by a community midwife anytime between 9am and 5pm.
 Please keep these days free and make sure you and your baby are available as we are unable to give specific times.

-Some post-natal appointments will be held at post-natal clinics.
+Some post-natal appointments will be held at post-natal clinics in the hospital

 Day five visit/appointment

 A midwife will usually visit you again five days after you give birth.
 If day five falls on a weekend or bank holiday, a hospital appointment will be offered instead of a home visit.
 This will be a booked appointment with a set time, held in the antenatal clinic area of Maternity.

 In addition to routine checks, babies are also weighed and screened for nine rare but serious health conditions.
 The screening is performed using a small blood sample which is obtained from the baby’s heel, also referred to as the ‘heel prick test’.
 Please refer to your Screening tests for you and your baby leaflet for more information.